parisepigenetics/RASflow_EDC/README.md

 ### Count Tables

 Depending on the tool you use, the count tables can be found in `output/PROJECTNAME/genome/countFile_htseq-count/` or in `output/PROJECTNAME/genome/countFile_featureCounts`.
-The `.tsv` files are the tables
+The `count.tsv` files are the tables

 `GeneID  counts`

 The `.summary` contains information about the reads that couldn't be attributed to a feature:
 ```
-[mhennion @ clust-slurm-client 16:32]$ RASflow : cat output/LXACT_1/genome/countFile_htseq-count/D197-D192T27_count.tsv.summary
+[mhennion @ clust-slurm-client 16:32]$ RASflow : cat output/LXACT_1/genome/countFile_htseq-count/D197-D192T27_table.tsv.summary
 __no_feature	2577896
 __ambiguous	7760223
 __too_low_aQual	2567823